 We hope that the article provided some really crucial knowledge on the topic of Morula.
 As mentioned earlier, use this article as a way to revise the topic over and over again so that the concept remains crystal clear.
 Vedantu offers many more brilliant resources for free that can contribute to your learning, boosting your chance to score more marks.
 We hope that you take advantage of everything that Vedantu has to offer.

-3. What is the main difference between a morula and a blastocyst?
+3. What is the difference between morula and blastocyst?

-5. Why is the morula stage a critical step in embryonic development?
+8. Why is the morula stage important in embryonic development?